filariow/DockerSession/agenda.md

 9. If we have more time :clock830:
-       1. Docker Compose
+       1. Docker Compose `[5 min]`

        2. CI/CD with Azure Pipelines: `[30 min]`
+            -  Azure Portal
+               -  Create a Resourse Group (RG)
-            - Build and deploy on a Container Registry (Azure CR or DockerHub)
+               -  Create an Azure Container Registry (ACR)
+            -  Azure DevOps
+               -  Create a Project
+               -  Create a Build Pipeline
+               -  Trigger a Build Pipeline
             -  Publish from Container Registry to a web site
+               -  Azure Portal: Create a new `Web App for Containers`
+               -  Azure Devops: Create a Release Pipeline

 ## Useful links